HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

 ### Blueprint updates

 === "Containers"
-    The HCL DX Blueprint design system has been updated for CF231.
-For more information on the changes, improvements, and bugfixes, refer to the [Blueprint changelog](https://opensource.hcltechsw.com/dx-blueprint-storybook/231.0.0/?path=/docs/overview-changelog--documentation){target="_blank"}.
+    The HCL DX Blueprint design system has been updated for CF233.
+For more information on the changes, improvements, and bugfixes, refer to the [Blueprint changelog](https://opensource.hcltechsw.com/dx-blueprint-storybook/latest/?path=/docs/overview-changelog--documentation){target="_blank"}.

 === "On-Premises"
-    The HCL DX Blueprint design system has been updated for CF231.
-For more information on the changes, improvements, and bugfixes, refer to the [Blueprint changelog](https://opensource.hcltechsw.com/dx-blueprint-storybook/231.0.0/?path=/docs/overview-changelog--documentation){target="_blank"}.
+    The HCL DX Blueprint design system has been updated for CF233.
+For more information on the changes, improvements, and bugfixes, refer to the [Blueprint changelog](https://opensource.hcltechsw.com/dx-blueprint-storybook/latest/?path=/docs/overview-changelog--documentation){target="_blank"}.

-### DXClient - Create and deploy Script Applications using the `create-dx-script-app` tool

-=== "Containers"
-    You can now use the `create-dx-script-app` tool to create and deploy Script Applications for your HCL DX environment.
-This modular toolkit generates modern React applications that integrate seamlessly with the HCL DX platform, providing you with ready-made templates and configurations to accelerate your development workflow.
-For more information, refer to [Creating and Deploying DX Script Applications](../../extend_dx/development_tools/create-and-deploy-script-app.md).

-=== "On-Premises"
-    You can now use the `create-dx-script-app` tool to create and deploy Script Applications for your HCL DX environment.
-This modular toolkit generates modern React applications that integrate seamlessly with the HCL DX platform, providing you with ready-made templates and configurations to accelerate your development workflow.
-For more information, refer to [Creating and Deploying DX Script Applications](../../extend_dx/development_tools/create-and-deploy-script-app.md).

 ### My HCLSoftware delivery portal